Car Warranty Quote

 The table below allows you to compare the extended warranty offered by the manufacturer of your car with the leading independent offers.

 At the bottom of the page we explain what all the terms and icons mean.

 There are three really important considerations to bear in mind as you read:

 - Manufacturer extended warranties are usually just for cars aged 3-5.
 Independent warranties can cover any car aged 2-12 years old

 - Independent warranties usually cover more ‘wear and tear' issues (see table)

 - Independent warranties are usually cheaper than manufacturer warranties

 When you have compared some of the key factors below, we recommend getting quotes from two of the leading independent providers to compare in more detail.

-Just click our GET QUOTE button and we will find the two policies that offer best cover at the cheapest price for you.
+Just click our GET QUOTE button and we will find the policy that offers the best combination of price and cover for you.

 |Wear & tear|